lyh970817/gladfunctions/README.md

 * Put negative to positive for all continuous variables in recoding

-* Specifying limits for plots - useful for `include_outlier` examination.
+* Specifying limits for plots - useful for `include_outlier` examination

+* Using text files named after questionnaire names containing variable lists to select variables

 # Overview